msnicklous/SinglePageAppPortlets/README.md

 The portlet client can use the portlet hub 'createResourceUrl' method to obtain a resource URL containing the current page state.
-The 'createResourceUrl' method can be called with optional resource parameters and cacheability options (see documentation; see the PH Resource Portlet for an example).
+The 'createResourceUrl' method can be called with optional resource parameters and cacheability options (see documentation; see the PH Resource Portlet for an example using resource parameters and the cacheability option).
-In the example, the method is called with an empty resource parameters object, meaning that no additional resource parameters are set.
+In the above example, the method is called with an empty resource parameters object, meaning that no additional resource parameters are set.

 The 'createResourceUrl' method returns a Promise which is fulfilled with a string